castogio/castogio.github.io/content/eirp_explained.md

 at the antenna for which we are computing the gain.
-The Wikipedia article describing [Atenna Gains](https://en.wikipedia.org/wiki/Gain_(antenna)) shows the image below (public domain) to represent how a directional antenna radiates the same power as an isotropic radiator, while focusing it on a specific
+The Wikipedia article describing [Atenna Gains](https://en.wikipedia.org/wiki/Gain_(antenna)) shows the image below (public domain) to represent how a directional antenna radiates the same power as an isotropic radiator while focusing it on a specific
 direction:

 <!-- https://upload.wikimedia.org/wikipedia/commons/thumb/3/39/Antenna_directive_gain_diagram.svg/2560px-Antenna_directive_gain_diagram.svg.png -->